MrLixm/AgXc/ocio/README.md

 # OCIO

-The goal was making [the proof-of-concept OCIO config](https://github.com/sobotka/AgX) more "production-ready" because, well that's a damn solid concept.
+The initial goal was making [the Troy proof-of-concept OCIO config](https://github.com/sobotka/AgX) more "production-ready" because, well that's a damn solid concept.

 ![AgXc comparison with ACES and filmic using a cg render](../doc/images/dragon.full.combined.jpg)